TL;DR

 Is Antigravity CLI open source?

 No. The GitHub repository contains documentation and a demo GIF, but no source code.
 This is a significant departure from Gemini CLI, which was fully open source under Apache 2.0.
-Codex CLI is the only remaining open-source option among the three major terminal agents.
+Codex CLI and OpenCode are the remaining open-source options among the major terminal agents.

 Only for enterprise users with Gemini Code Assist Standard or Enterprise licenses, or those using paid Gemini Enterprise Agent Platform API keys.
-Individual Pro, Ultra, and free-tier users lose access on June 18, 2026.
+Individual Pro, Ultra, and free-tier users lost access on June 18, 2026, as scheduled.

 Can I use Antigravity CLI for free?